MC Hammer: Please Hammer Don't Hurt 'Em (1990)

 A critical backlash began over the repetitive nature of his lyrics, his clean-cut image, and his perceived over-reliance on sampling entire hooks by others for the basis of his singles (criticisms also directed to his contemporary Vanilla Ice).
 He was mocked in music videos by 3rd Bass (including a rap battle with MC Serch), The D.O.C., DJ Debranz and Ice Cube.
 Oakland hip-hop group Digital Underground criticized him in the CD insert of their Sex Packets album, by placing Hammer's picture in it and referring to him as an unknown derelict.
 Q-Tip criticized him in "Check the Rhime", saying: "What you say Hammer?
 Proper.
 Rap is not pop, if you call it that then stop."
 LL Cool J dissed him in "To da Break of Dawn" (from his Mama Said Knock You Out album), calling Hammer an "amateur, swinging a Hammer from a body bag [his pants]" and stated: "my old gym teacher ain't supposed to rap."
 However, it could have been a response to Hammer calling him out in "Let's Get it Started", when he was mentioned along with Run-DMC and Doug E. Fresh as rappers that Hammer claimed to be better than.
 LL Cool J would later compliment and commend Hammer's abilities/talents on VH-1's 100 Greatest Songs of Hip Hop, which aired in 2008.
 Ice-T came to Hammer's defense on his 1991 album O.G.
 Original Gangster: "A special shout out to my man MC Hammer.
 A lot of people diss you man, but they just jealous."
 Ice-T later explained that he had nothing against people who were pop rap from the start, but rather emcees who switch from being hardcore or "dirty" to pop rap, in order to sell more records.

-Despite the criticisms, Hammer's career continued to be highly successful, including tours in Asia, Europe, Australia, and Russia.
+Despite the criticisms, Hammer's career continued to be highly successful, including tours in Asia, Europe, Australia and Russia.
 Soon after, M.C.
-Hammer Mattel dolls, lunchboxes and other merchandise were marketed.
-He was also given his own Saturday-morning cartoon, called Hammerman, which he hosted and voiced.
+Hammer Mattel action figure dolls, lunchboxes and other merchandise were marketed.
+He was also given his own Saturday-morning cartoon, titled Hammerman, which he hosted and voiced in 1991.